godaddy/eslint-plugin-i18n-json/README.md

   - default ICU Message syntax validation (using `intl-messageformat-parser`)
   - default severity: error | 2
 - i18n-json/sorted-keys
-  - automatic ascending sort of all keys in the translation file.
+  - automatic case-sensitive ascending sort of all keys in the translation file.
   - configurable to sort in descending order
   - Does a level order traversal of keys, and supports sorting nested objects